Edinburgh Expat Life Scotland Tips

 Restaurant and bar work is also widely available, especially during the Fringe Festival in August.

-I mentioned the value of recruitment agencies in this post, and I’m going to reiterate the same advice: sign up with recruitment agencies as soon as you get to Edinburgh.
 With the help of recruitment agencies, I started working literally within a week of arriving.
 The work was temporary, but it eventually led to a full-time position.

-Indeed, S1Jobs, and Gumtree are a few helpful sites when job hunting.
+Indeed, S1jobs, and Gumtree are a few helpful sites when job hunting.

 Unless you’re trying to apply for a permanent position within a few months of the expiry date of your work visa, you shouldn’t have too much difficulty finding a job as a temporary citizen.
-I was even offered a permanent position nearly a year into my stay.
-(Bear in mind: I lived in Edinburgh pre-covid.)

 When you find a job, remember that you’ll only be paid once a month (typically around the last Friday of the month), so be sure to have a solid cushion of funds to last while you’re job hunting and until you receive your first paycheck.
-However, if you find work through a recruitment agency, you’ll be paid weekly.

 British CVs are, for the most part, similar to North American resumes.
 Just be sure to use British spelling when you’re writing one.